Introducing Dr. Gerry Turcotte

 - Unsettled Remains: Canadian Literature and the Postcolonial Gothic shortlisted for the Gabrielle Roy Prize for Literary Criticism (co-edited with Cynthia Sugars)

 - First collection of critical essays on the works of Aboriginal playwright Jack Davis entitled The Maker of History

 - Canada-Australia: Towards a Second Century of Partnership with Kate Burridge and Lois Foster

 - Compr(om)ising Postcolonialism(s): Challenging Narratives and Practices with Greg Ratcliffe

 - Diasporic Spectrality: Minorities and Cultural Assertions in Canada, Australia & Beyond, with Gaetano Rando

-Produced articles, reviews and feature programs for The Australian, The Sydney Morning Herald and for ABC Radio respectively and managed the extremely successful Writer’s Choice series in Sydney for seven seasons.
+Dr. Turcotte also produced articles, reviews and feature programs for The Australian, The Sydney Morning Herald and for ABC Radio respectively and managed the extremely successful Writer’s Choice series in Sydney for seven seasons.